-MSM recognizes the need to organize itself into certain functional committees, staffed by individuals in key positions for the purpose of providing specific input to the support and operation of critical areas within the Institution.
-To accomplish this task, the following committees are established as standing Institutional Committees.
+MSM recognizes the need to organize itself into certain functional committees, staffed by individuals in key positions for the purpose of providing specific input to the support and operation of critical areas within the institution.
+To accomplish this task, the following committees are established as standing institutional committees.
 Each committee shall be required to meet periodically and maintain a record of all such meetings.
 The results of committee meetings shall be reported in accordance with reporting requirements for the respective committee as defined below.

-4.3.1.
-Executive Council
+4.3.1 Executive Leadership Team

-The Executive Council represents the most senior level of management, with responsibility for advising the president on all issues related to the general operations and specific programs of MSM.
-The Executive Council works closely with the president in defining the vision and long range strategic direction of MSM.
-The Executive Council also sets broad institutional priorities, assesses the progression of the institution in accordance with the vision and strategic direction, establishes institutional policy and provides leadership in the institutional planning process.
-The membership is appointed by the president.
+The executive council represents the most senior level of management, with responsibility for advising the president on all issues related to the general operations and specific programs of MSM.
+The executive council works closely with the president in defining the vision and long range strategic direction of MSM.
+The executive council also sets broad institutional priorities, assesses the progression of the institution in accordance with the vision and strategic direction, establishes institutional policy and provides leadership in the institutional planning process.
+The membership shall be appointed by the president.

-4.3.2.
-Leadership Council
+4.3.2 Leadership Advisory Council

-The Leadership Council is a diverse group of academic and administrative leadership from the institution with the responsibility to provide advice and guidance to the president, chief financial officer and senior vice president for administration, and the dean and senior vice president of academic affairs regarding strategic initiatives, budget policies, administrative and operational processes.
-The president is the chairperson of the Leadership Council.
+The leadership advisory council is a diverse group of academic and administrative leadership from the institution with the responsibility to provide advice and guidance to the president and dean and senior vice president of academic affairs, and the chief financial officer and senior vice president for administration regarding strategic initiatives, budget policies, administrative and operational processes.
+The leadership advisory council is co-chaired by the dean and senior vice president for academic affairs and the chief financial officer and senior vice president for administration.